Methylphenidate use while Breastfeeding

-In dosages prescribed for medical indications, limited evidence indicates that methylphenidate levels in milk are very low and might not affect nursing infants adversely.
-The effects of methylphenidate in milk on the neurological development of the infant have not been well studied.
+In dosages prescribed for medical indications, limited evidence indicates that methylphenidate levels in milk are very low and not detectable in infant serum.
+If methylphenidate is required by the mother, it is not a reason to discontinue breastfeeding.
 It is possible that large dosages of methylphenidate might interfere with milk production, especially in women whose lactation is not well established.

 Maternal Levels.
 Three mothers were taking methylphenidate in an average dosage of 52 mg daily (range 35 to 80 mg daily) for attention deficit hyperactivity disorder.
 The average milk level was 19 mcg/L which resulted in an infant dosage of 2.9 mcg/kg daily or 0.7% of the maternal weight-adjusted dosage.